Can You Sue for Foreign Objects Left Behind During Surgery?

 What Damages Can Be Recovered in a Malpractice Case in OK?

 Like all professionals in the medical field, surgeons and surgical assistants in Oklahoma are held to extremely rigorous standards for providing patient care.
 When a surgeon makes a preventable mistake, and a patient is injured or killed as a result, the surgeon may be liable for compensating the injury victim, or, if the victim was killed, his or her surviving spouse and family members.
-When a person is killed by another person’s negligence, which is the failure to take normal and reasonable precautions against the foreseeable risk of death or injury, it is described as wrongful death.
+When a person is killed by another person’s negligence (such as in an auto accident), which is the failure to take normal and reasonable precautions against the foreseeable risk of death or injury, it is described as wrongful death.

 Oklahoma does not limit how much compensation may be awarded to the victim’s survivors in a wrongful death action, nor are there any limits on economic damages, which compensate injury victims for expenses like medical bills and lost income.
 Non-economic damages, which are meant to compensate non-financial harms like pain and suffering, are generally capped at $350,000.
 However, this limit may be raised if the defendant was reckless, engaged in extreme negligence, acted fraudulently, or acted with intentional malice.